-If you want to evaluate an expression, you do not always have to action-click.
+If you want to evaluate an expression, you do not always have to actionclick.
 Instead, you can use keyboard shortcuts.
-These are the parenthesized expressions in the menu.
+These are the parenthesized Keyboard shortcuts 13 expressions in the menu.
 Depending on your platform, you may have to press one of the modifier keys (control, alt, command, or meta).
 (We will indicate these generically as CMD-key.)